The Kenton Times

 The Kenton Times is a daily newspaper founded and based in Hardin County, Ohio.
-The Times is the second paper to operate in Ada, Ohio, alongside the Ada Herald.
+It is owned by CherryRoad Media.

 Ownership

 The Kenton Times is the consolidation of the Kenton Daily Democrat and the Kenton News and Republican.
 The two papers merged in 1953 when Ray Barnes purchased the Daily Democrat from C. E. Flanagan and the News and Republican from Edwin S. Rutledge.
 In November 1953, The Kenton Times began publishing from the former plant of the Daily Democrat.

-The Kenton Times is currently owned and operated by Ray Barnes INC.

-Staff

-The news editor is Tim Thomas, who also serves as a reporter along with Alec Keller.
-Sean Blevins serves as sports editor.
-Richard Katterjohn serves as production manager.
+In May 2026, the Barnes family sold the Times and the Daily Chief-Union of Upper Sandusky, Ohio, to CherryRoad Media.